 Trade your winter blues for a unique travel-study program in the Mediterranean.
 During our January Mediterranean Basin program, you’ll spend a little over two weeks traveling in three different sun-kissed countries: France, Greece, and Italy.
-Visit twelve cities and study the history of art and archaeology, as well as cross-cultural and religious studies from the Mediterranean Basin.
+Visit eleven cities and study the history of art and archaeology, as well as cross-cultural and religious studies from the Mediterranean Basin.
 You’ll attend lectures from leading experts and take a deep dive into the topics that most interest you.
 Soak up the history of Italy and France and explore the Greek islands.
 This is the perfect program if you want to travel as much as possible during your winter break.

 - GPA Requirement